Cookie Run: Kingdom: Burnt Cheese Cookie Build – Toppings & Beascuits

 • You are pairing him with Golden Cheese Cookie and want stable frontline coverage

-• You are in hard PvE where consistency matters more than squeezing damage
+• You are in hard PvE where consistency beats squeezing damage

 When to switch to a mixed Almond + Swift Chocolate build

-A good practical rule is this: if Burnt Cheese consistently survives long enough to do his job and you want smoother rotations, test the hybrid setup.
-If he dies early or barely hangs on, go straight back to full Solid Almond.
+The rule is simple: only trade tankiness for cooldown after survival is solved.
+If Burnt Cheese consistently lives long enough to do his job and you want smoother rotations, test the hybrid.
+If he dies early or barely hangs on, go back to full Solid Almond.
 The mixed build is for refinement, not rescue.

 Why Searing Raspberry is usually not the play

-Beascuits are where a lot of players accidentally waste resources, because the system mixes guaranteed base value with randomized bonus effects.
-Burnt Cheese can absolutely benefit from a good Beascuit, but the important part is understanding what you are chasing before you start spending reroll materials.
+Beascuits are where players waste resources, because the system mixes a guaranteed base value with randomized bonus effects.
+Burnt Cheese benefits from a good one, but decide what you are chasing before you spend reroll materials.
+On him, defensive substats beat offensive ones — follow this order:

 • First priority: DMG Resist